 Jacob has been interested in finding fossils since he was two years-old.
 A native of Seymour, Texas, he is currently a student in the Seymour ISD.
 Jacob started volunteering at the museum in June of 2014.
 Under the mentorship of Chris Flis, Jacob has begun his journey of becoming a paleontologist.
 He is now very active in leading museum tours, participating in the digs, and prepping fossils.
 He joins Chris or Coleton in the educational outreach to local schools.
 Jacob also likes to spend time with his family, wood working and raising rabbits.

 Holly is originally from Fort Worth, but has lived in Seymour for one year and almost started volunteering upon arrival.
 She's always had a fascination for paleontology and reptiles.
 WMNH provides her with the opportunity to do both!
-As Co-Curator of Live Animals, Holly is responsible for the daily care and feeding of our live animals and provides live animal demonstrations to our visitors.
+As Curatorial Assistant and Co-Curator of Live Animals, Holly is responsible for assisting in all musuem activities including the daily care and feeding of our live animals and provides live animal demonstrations to our visitors.
 When she's not caring for the animals, she is a productive member of our dig team.
 Holly loves that through volunteering, she is able to learn more about paleontology and our live animals and is very satisfied with being able to help provide education experiences to our visitors and contribute to our research.
 For her, it's the greatest thing in the world to talk to people who like the same thing you do and get to express your passion to others!

 Tracy started volunteering with Whiteside Museum since August 2015.
 He comes most weekends and spends most of his time digging for fossils, prepping fossils in the lab, or dreaming up and developing creative media products for the museum.
 He has a Master's Degree in Electrical and Computer Engineering from Carnegie Mellon University.
 Tracy currently serves as the museum's Marketing/ Multimedia Director and Dig Site Captain.
 His duties include marketing the museum to various news/science journals and other musuems.
 He also focuses on designing media and web based products to educate and entertain visitors and promote the museum.